guangchl/dotfiles/tmux/MyTmuxNote.md

     * PREFIX [       enter copy mode
     * PREFIX ]       paste
     * PREFIX =       list all paste buffers and choose one to paste from
-## Pane
-    * PREFIX x       kill the current pane
-    * PREFIX o       switch to other pane
-    * PREFIX !       close all other panes
-    * PREFIX q       show numerical values of panes
-    * PREFIX space   re-arrange current panes within the same window with different layouts
-## Window
-    * PREFIX w       list all windows
-    * PREFIX n       go to next window
-    * PREFIX p       go to previous window
-    * PREFIX l       go to last active window
-    * PREFIX c       create another window
 ## Session
+    * tmux a/at/attach                             attach
+    * tmux a -t <name>                             attach to a named session
     * PREFIX s                                     list all sessions to choose
     * tmux ls/list-sessions                        list all sessions
+    * PREFIX d                                     Detach from the current session
+    * PREFIX D                                     Select a session to detach from
     * PREFIX (                                     Move to previous session
     * PREFIX )                                     Move to next session
     * PREFIX $                                     renmae the session
     * PREFIX :rename-session [-t name] [new-name]  rename a session, if name is not specified, rename the current one
     * tmux rename-session [-t name] [new-name]     rename a session, if name is not speicfied, rename the most recently used session
+## Window
+    * PREFIX w       list all windows
+    * PREFIX n       go to next window
+    * PREFIX p       go to previous window
+    * PREFIX l       go to last active window
+    * PREFIX c       create another window
+## Pane
+    * PREFIX x       kill the current pane
+    * PREFIX o       switch to other pane
+    * PREFIX !       close all other panes
+    * PREFIX q       show numerical values of panes
+    * PREFIX space   re-arrange current panes within the same window with different layouts
 ## Resize Pane
     * PREFIX :resize-pane -D (Resizes the current pane down)
     * PREFIX :resize-pane -U (Resizes the current pane upward)